HermannKroll/NarrativeAnnotation/README.md

 - document ids must be integer and must be unique within a document collection
 - a document collection can be an arbitrary string
 - documents won't be tagged twice.
 Our pipeline checks whether the documents were tagged for the given entity types before.
 Only new documents will be tagged.
-- documents must be in PubTator or JSON format
+- documents must be in PubTator, JSON or JSON Line (JSONL) format
 - documents that do not meet the above constraint may be transformed first.
 See the src/narrant/pubtator/translation for good examples
 - there is an additional table (DocumentTranslation) in which such a translation could be stored
 - Documents won't be inserted twice.
 There is a global setting that duplicated tuples are ignored when inserted in the database.